777arc/textbook/content/frequency_domain.rst

 Time-Frequency Pairs
 ********************

-Knowing that a signal can be broken down into sine waves is one thing, but now let's actually plot signals in the frequency domain.
-In other words, instead of the x-axis being time, it will be frequency.
-For a given signal we can plot it in both time *and* frequency.
-Let's look at some example signals, we will start with simple ones.
+We have established that signals can be represented as sine waves, which have several attributes.
+Now, let's learn to plot signals in the frequency domain.
+While the time domain demonstrates how a signal changes over time, the frequency domain displays how much of a signal rests in which frequencies.
+Instead of the x-axis being time it will be frequency.
+We can plot a given signal in both time *and* frequency.
+Let's look at some simple examples to start.

 Here is what a sine wave, with frequency f, looks like in the time and frequency domain: